 An MCP gateway for the whole company

-Over the last year, MCP servers stopped being a side project at work and became something everyone wanted to build.
+There was a stretch last year where every week someone at work shipped a new MCP server.
 One team wrapped the deploy system.
 Another wrapped the data catalog.
 Someone wired up incident tooling so an agent could read a runbook and open a ticket.
-Individually, each server was useful.
-Collectively, they were a mess.
+Each one was genuinely useful.
+And each one made the overall picture a little worse, in a way nobody owned.

 N×M